open-edge-insights/video-ingestion/README.md

 * In case one is trying with robotic arm trigger/Basler's camera, please follow the below steps:

   **Pre-requisites**:
-  Refer `README-BASLER.md` till `Compilation and Installation` section having command `python3 setup.py install`.
+  Refer `basler-video-capture/README.md` till `Compilation and Installation` section having command `python3 setup.py install`.
 If everything installed successfully, one should see `basler-capture` tool accessible in terminal.
+This works with python3.6/3.5.
+If one faces any issue while running with python3.6, please install `sudo apt-get install python3.6-dev` package and try.

   * In one terminal, run VideoIngestion module: `python3 VideoIngestion/VideoIngestion.py --config factory_cam.json`
   * The `VideoIngestion.py` waits until it receives a camera ON message over mqtt.
 To publish this message run: `python3 VideoIngestion/test/mqtt_publish.py` in another terminal